YLS_banner_crop_0003_GLC.jpg

 Justin Cole

-Justin is a recent graduate of Yale Law School and has an interest in national security policy and human rights law.
-A 2018 graduate of the University of North Carolina at Chapel Hill, Justin worked for two years prior to law school as an Investment Management Paralegal at Ropes & Gray in Boston.
+Justin Cole is a recent graduate of Yale Law School and has an interest in national security policy and human rights law.
+A 2018 graduate of the University of North Carolina at Chapel Hill, Justin worked for two years prior to law school as an investment management paralegal at Ropes & Gray in Boston.
 At Yale, Justin was an editor-in-chief for the Yale Journal of International Law and a research assistant for several professors on issues including civil rights, health policy, and immigration law.
 While a law student, he interned at both the Department of Defense and the Department of Justice.
 He recently completed a Third Circuit clerkship with Judge Thomas Hardiman, and he is currently clerking for Chief Judge Diane Sykes of the Seventh Circuit.

 Rebecca Crootof